drug-design/course/docs/chapters/protein-structure.md

 ### Peptide Bonds are Planar

-The peptide bond is essentially planar.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/peptide-bonds-are-planar-055e951e'><i class='fa fa-play' aria-hidden='true'></i></button>The peptide bond is essentially planar.
 All the atoms in the central amide bond lie in the same plane.

 ![](https://media.drugdesign.org/course/protein-structure/planar.gif){: loading=lazy }

 ### Why the Peptide Bond is Planar?

-The chemical nature of the peptide bond explains this geometric preference.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/why-peptide-bond-is-planar-6d1a20f7'><i class='fa fa-play' aria-hidden='true'></i></button>The chemical nature of the peptide bond explains this geometric preference.
 The lone pair on the nitrogen atom can delocalize into the adjacent carbonyl as illustrated in the following resonance structure.
 Thus, the peptide bond has a considerable double-bond character, which prevents free rotation about this bond and favors a planar geometry.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer